TDN: Temporal Difference Networks for Efficient Action Recognition: Experiments

 \subsection{Comparison with the state of the art}

 After the ablation study of 8-frame TDN on Something-Somthing V1 dataset, we directly transfer its optimal setting to the datasets of Something-Something V2 and Kinetics-400.
-In this section, we focus on comparing our TDN with those state-of-the-art methods on these benchmarks.
+In this subsection, we compare our TDN with those state-of-the-art methods on these benchmarks.
 As expected, sampling more frames can further improve the accuracy, but also increases the FLOPs.
-We report the performance of both 8-frame TDN and 16-frame TDN in this section.
-As for backbones, to fairly compare with previous methods, we keep the backbone as ResNet50 on the Something-Something datasets and use both ResNet50 and ResNet101 on the Kinetics.
-In this comparison, we simply list the performance of methods solely using RGB.
+We report the performance of both 8-frame TDN and 16-frame TDN.
+For fair comparison, we simply list the performance of methods solely using RGB without pre-training on extra video datasets.